asdfjennifer/asdfjennifer/README.md

 ### Check out this repository to learn more about me:

-I´m a Junior Frontend Developer from Germany using HTML, CSS, SASS, Bootstrap, JavaScript & React.js
+I'm a Junior Frontend Developer from Germany using HTML, CSS, SASS, Bootstrap, JavaScript & React.js

-- I’m currently learning React and Backend skills
+- Currently learning React and Backend skills

 - Get in touch:
 <div>